Fall 2019: Wednesdays 3-5 PM

 Interests and Research

 Charly Coleman, associate professor, specializes in the European Enlightenment and the French Revolution, with a particular emphasis on the intersections between religion, philosophy, and political economy.
 He is the author of The Virtues of Abandon: An Anti-Individualist History of the French Enlightenment (Stanford, 2014), which was awarded the 2016 Laurence Wylie Prize in French Cultural Studies.
-His research on the history of selfhood and secularism has appeared in The Journal of Modern History, Modern Intellectual History, and various edited volumes.
+His research on the history of selfhood and secularism has appeared in The Journal of Modern History, Modern Intellectual History, French Historical Studies, and various edited volumes.
 He is currently writing a history of economic theology in eighteenth-century France.
 The project aims to uncover a distinctly Catholic ethic of capitalism that, in contrast to the Protestant counterpart made famous by Max Weber, privileged the marvelous over the mundane, consumption over production, and the immediacy of enjoyment over delayed gratification.

 - God and Mammon